karlwestin/here-application/README.md

 # build for production with minification
 npm run build
+# the built application will end up in the dist/ folder
+# and can be ran with for example
+cd dist/ && python -m SimpleHTTPServer

 # build for production and view the bundle analyzer report
 npm run build --report